-Since childhood I have found inspiration in nature and flowers, in the wilderness of the landslip and old country gardens.
+Since childhood I have found inspiration in nature and flowers, in the wilderness of the landslip at Luccombe, a National Trust owned walking trail, and old country gardens.
 Granny Alder, a botanist and keen gardener, taught me to appreciate the countryside, each walk a lesson in looking and learning, while gentle foraging, and many years on I am still learning.

 In the dim and distant past I managed dried flower shops in Exeter and London, in the heady days of 80s dried flower mania.
 Our stunning arrangements were commissioned by the great and the good and we also had a ball showing and telling others how to do it.